Michigan football running back CJ Stokes enters transfer portal

 The first Michigan football player of the cycle has hit the transfer portal — running back CJ Stokes.

-The ball carrier took to social media Monday morning to announce has entered his name to the portal and will explore future options; he ran four times for eight yards and played in only two games in 2023.
-Stokes could have three years of eligibility remaining should he seek a redshirt for this year.
+Stokes took to social media Monday morning to announce he has entered his name to the portal and will explore future options; he ran four times for 8 yards in two games in 2023.
+Stokes could have 3 years of eligibility remaining should he seek a redshirt for this year.

 "With that being said, I'd like to announce I'll be entering the transfer portal."